 3. Division of Debt

 In Tennessee, courts handle marital debt by considering them the shared responsibility of both parties.
 However, the court often shifts responsibilities between spouses.
-When this happens, the court determines these obligations on the following factors:
+When this happens, the court determines these obligations based on the following factors to help avoid financial mistakes:

 Any debts in both of your names are often divided between both of you.
 Even if the debt is in only one spouse’s name, it can be divided between you both if it is found that the debt was incurred to benefit both of you, your family, or your household.
 For example, if a credit card in one spouse’s name is used to purchase groceries.
 This debt can be divided between both spouses.